bminton3/Paws-N-Claws/README.md

 ![alt text](https://github.com/bminton3/Paws-N-Claws/blob/master/assets/pawsNClawsFirst.jpg)

 TODO:
+1. Ads
+2. Digital Signage - Display Monkey.
+Check out different open source code bases.
-1. automatically create thumbnails from videos
+2. automatically create thumbnails from videos
-2. automatically create objects from videos in assets
+3. automatically create objects from videos in assets
-3. plug in cat and other pet buttons
+4. plug in cat and other pet buttons - done
-4. change video selections based on pet age
+5. change video selections based on pet age
-5. Segment - use for analytics
+6. Segment - use for analytics

+How to upload to TestFlight (taken from https://flutter.dev/docs/deployment/ios):
+0. You may need to clean cache folders in /var/folders: sudo rm -dfr *
+1. In app directory, run 'flutter build ios'
+2. Open Xcode, do product>archive
+3. After creating archive, validate it in the archive popup
+4. Upload it